raynaluzier/packer-plugin-artifactory/.web-docs/components/data-source/datasource/README.md

 - `artifactory_outputdir` (string) - Optional; The output directory that should be used if/when downloading artifacts.
 If left blank, this will default to the user's home directory.

-**NOTE**
-A `.env` file can also be used to pass in the following environment variables:
-- ARTIFACTORY_SERVER
-- ARTIFACTORY_TOKEN
-- ARTIFACTORY_LOGGING
-- ARTIFACTORY_OUTPUTDIR

 ## Output Data

 - `artifactName` (string) - The name of the artifact.
 - `createdDate` (string) - The date the artifact was created.
 - `artifactUri` (string) - The URI of the artifact.
 - `downloadUri` (string) - The download URI of the artifact.

 ## Basic Example Usage